DrMoE77/Team-Profile-Generator/README.md

 # Team Profile Generator
   ## Description
   Generate a Team Profile.
-Where you can generate an Manager profle, an Engineer Profile and an Intern Profile
+Where you can generate an Manager profle, an Engineer Profile and an Intern Profile.
+  Here is the Demo Video https://loom.com/share/6069abbca966424284ea428a5f12283e
   ## Table of Contents
   * [Installation](#installation)
   * [Usage](#usage)